CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-RetrievalPreferences-Util" />Class Carbon.RetrievalPreferences.Util

-> Useful function when working with `Carbon.RetrievalPreferences.Class` objects.
+> Class with useful functions for working with `Carbon.RetrievalPreferences.Class` objects.